zhuojg/next-dapp-tutorial/docs/steps/deploy-contract-local.md

 ```

-Run `npx hardhat node` to start a local network, and you should get something like this:
+Run `pnpm hardhat node` to start a local network, and you should get something like this:

 ```
 Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/